 - Camera rig: I used the Canon 5D Mark II with a 100mm f/2.8 lens for the entire shoot.
 Strobes are Calumet Travelite 750’s; modifiers and reflectors are all Calumet brand; PocketWizard Plus II’s for wireless triggering.

 I modified the set only once for the ’50s model, and very minimally.
 I added a fourth strobe with 6″ reflector from the lower right corner of the background to create more pronounced separation between the model and background.
-This made for a more authentic 50s look, especially when converted to black and white.
+This made for a more authentic 50s portrait look, especially when converted to black and white.

 Photo © Brian Bieschke